The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 var requestToken = dswh.utils.generateNewRequestToken();
 ```

-`dswh` obviously stands for "Deltaspike Window Handler", so this calls the utilities of that module.
+`dswh` obviously stands for "Deltaspike Window Handler", so this uses the utilities of that module.
 Those utilities are found in [`windowhandler.js`](https://tiss.tuwien.ac.at/education/javax.faces.resource/windowhandler.js.xhtml?ln=deltaspike), and while difficult to read, the file is fortunately only minimized, but not obfuscated.
 After a quick search you can find the sophisticated token generation algorithm in this function:

 ```javascript
 generateNewRequestToken:function(){return""+Math.floor(999*Math.random())}
 ```

 So it turns out that the token is just a random number between 0 and 999.
 This is great news, as it means that we don't even have to replicate the token generation, we can just hardcode it.
-Checking the cookies of the site reveals the exact format of the cookie, which results in the following code (the `windowId` is extracted from the url parameters):
+Checking the cookies of the site reveals the exact format of the cookie, which results in the following code for the extension (the `windowId` is extracted from the url parameters):

 ```javascript
 const DSRID_VALUE = 1;